tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/联系我们_intl_en.md

 ## Email
-Official email address of FaceID: cloud_faceid@qq.com.
+Official email address of eKYC: cloud_faceid@qq.com.
 Feel free to contact us for business consulting and technical support.
 To help us make a prompt and accurate reply, detail your project conditions, requirements, or problems as much as possible in the email, and we will reply to you as soon as we can.